-Along with Omar Ben Mahmoud, coordinator general of National Solidarity Fund programs, the Washington Report revisited the housing project in Sidi Achour, described in the magazine’s April/May 1999 issue.
+Along with Omar Ben Mahmoud, coordinator general of National Solidarity Fund programs, the Washington Report on Middle East Affairs, revisited the housing project in Sidi Achour, described in the magazine’s April/May 1999 issue.
 The whitewashed structures have become homes, filled with pictures and furniture and surrounded by trees, vegetables and flowers.
 One woman showed us the rabbits she raises for extra income, and picked pears from her own tree to give us.
 Another said that because the Solidarity Fund had given them their home, she and her husband were able to buy a truck to start a hauling business

 Tunisian women have moved way beyond tokenism, and are a vital part of the economy, according to Saloua Ayachi LabbÃ¨ne, secretary of the Ministry of Women’s Affairs.
 She described the advances Tunisian women have made since 1956, when the Personal Status Code became law.
 Family planning programs, begun in 1965, liberated women from constant childbearing and helped them enter the labor market.
 Today, women comprise 54 percent of university students.
 There are still plenty of hurdles, however, LabbÃ¨ne cautioned, saying that “men and women need to work hand in hand to develop Tunisia.”